GDPR and FinancialForce Services, Your Questions Answered

 Are there any security attestations and/or certifications in place with respect to the FinancialForce Services?

 Yes.
-Information about FinancialForce attestations and/or certifications, as well as those of Salesforce that apply to the Salesforce platform, are described in our FinancialForce Security, Privacy, and Architecture Documentation.
+Information about FinancialForce attestations and/or certifications, as well as those of Salesforce that apply to the Salesforce platform, are described in our FinancialForce Trust and Compliance Documentation.

 Do the FinancialForce Services process “special categories of personal data” (as defined under GDPR) or personal data related to criminal convictions or offences?

 The FinancialForce Human Capital Management service may be used to process health and other categories of data (see Human Capital Management) for information on categories of data.
 Subject to that, submission of special categories of personal data is neither expected nor required.
-More information is available in the FinancialForce Security, Privacy, and Architecture Documentation.
+More information is available in the FinancialForce Trust and Compliance Documentation.

 Customers are responsible for ensuring that submission of special categories of personal data to the FinancialForce Services complies with applicable laws.